This is a brief introduction to explainer screens as well as a guide to turning one into a loading page for your quiz.

 Let's start by adding the explainer screen and getting it ready to be used as a loading screen.

-1. Inside of the Shop Quiz editor, press "Add section" to add a new page to your quiz.
+Step 1: Inside of the Quiz editor, press "Add page"

-3. Under the CONTINUE BUTTON tab, select the "Do not show button" option.
+Under the CONTINUE BUTTON tab, there is "Do not show button" option.

 Although the 'Continue' button isn't required, explainer screens do require a way to proceed past them to be enabled.
 Including the button, you have three options: